Ethiopia in a Week: Cradle of Civilization

 Lunch

-Ethiopian or international Mid-range
+Ethiopian Mid-range

 Afternoon